jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-linux.md

 			- [x] CMake
 			- [x] Ninja

-### ReadStat and JAGS
+### Dependencies

-On Linux JASP's CMake script will download and install ReadStat and JAGS for you when necessary.
+On Linux JASP's CMake script will download and install ReadStat, JAGS and FreeXL for you when necessary.

 ### Installing Qt Creator / Qt